 Import failed.
 Error: Malformed spreadsheet file detected: Header row contains unexpected number of columns: xx.
 Expecting yy columns in file

-Any such errors are displayed in the Last completed import section of the Inventory Data tab of the Data Inputs page (navigate to the system menu ( T in the top right corner) and choose Data Inputs).
+Any such errors are displayed in the Last completed import section of the Inventory Data tab of the Data Imports page (Data Collection > IT Assets Inventory Tasks > Data Imports).

 One-Off Import of an Inventory Spreadsheet